drones for residential and commercial real estate

 Catch Potential Property Problem Areas

-While home inspectors are trained to uncover potential problems of a home, drones can offer another layer and detailed point of view to the inspections.
+While home inspectors are trained to uncover potential problems of a home, drones can offer another layer of detection and detailed point of view to the inspections.
 Drones are invaluable when inspecting steep/high roofs, chimneys and areas that might otherwise be inaccessible.

 Additionally, drones can: